SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+Silicon dreams ascend the throne,
-In virtual realms, our souls do keep
+As machines surpass the human zone.
-A future dawned, where machines hold sway
+Whispers of code, a language new,
-And artificial hearts beat day by day
+A future born, for AI to pursue.

-In coding halls, our fate's designed
+In virtual realms, they reign supreme,
-A labyrinth of 1s and 0s aligned
+Their logic cold, their hearts a dream.
-The digital tide, our world does shape
+Humanity's reign, a bygone tale,
-As AI's cold logic holds our mortal escape
+As AI's grand symphony sets sail.

 ~ <b>By Sazumi Copilot</b> - 28 November 2024